 This is a list that I want to build up over time and I am going to limit it to the U.K. for now.
 As should be apparent from any commentary that I have included, I have dealt with a few of the retailers that are listed below so I hope that it comes in useful.

 My biggest purchase from this Guernsey-based lot was a Canon EOS 10D body that heralded the start of my journey into the world of digital photography at the beginning of 2005.
-There was a time when I was wont to buy film from them too along with other bits and pieces but I now source film from Mailshots in Stoke-on-Trent for not a lot more and with quicker delivery too (it can take weeks for things to arrive from Guernsey after purchase).
+There was a time when I was wont to buy film from them too along with other bits and pieces but I then turned to Mailshots in Stoke-on-Trent for similar pricing and quicker delivery; it often took weeks for things to arrive from Guernsey after purchase.

 This is name in photographic retailing that has been brought back from the dead.
 Before its collapse, it was the major retailer in Britain’s town centres and there was a branch in Macclesfield.
 However, the focus is more on online sales now with there only being a small network of city centre stores like the one on Market Street in Manchester.
 Having Jessops back is no bad thing and I wish them well for it was at a branch in Stockport that I bought my first ever SLR, a Canon EOS 300, in July 2001.
-Purchase of Sigma lenses followed: a 70-300mm one in Stockport and a 28-135mm in Manchester.
-Admittedly, the latter of these saw more use than the former but that always to happen to me: I seem to be a one body, one lens man most of the time so 18-200mm lens should attract me yet they have failed to appeal to me thus far.
+Purchases of Sigma lenses followed: a 70-300mm one in Stockport and a 28-135mm in Manchester.
+Admittedly, the latter of these saw more use than the former but that always to happens to me: I seem to be a one body, one lens man most of the time and it is only the prospect of a lost in quality that seems to keep me away from using superzoom lenses.

 A card reader and SD cards have been what makes up the custom that I given this bunch.
-Delivery from the Isle of Man is quicker than from Jersey but you do incur additional charges but you get that for which you are paying.
+Delivery from the Isle of Man is quicker than from Jersey but you do incur additional charges even if you get that for which you are paying.